 Since the modern Olympics began in 1896, over 200 national teams have vied for glory at the Summer and Winter Games.
-Now, for the first time, a team of refugees will compete as well.
+In 2016, for the first time, a team of refugees competed as well.

-At the 2016 Summer Games in Rio de Janiero, 10 refugee athletes from four countries will compete together as the Refugee Olympic Team.
-Among them are two swimmers, two judokas, a marathoner and five medium-distance runners.
+At the 2016 Summer Games in Rio de Janiero, 10 refugee athletes from four countries competed together as the Refugee Olympic Team.
+Among them were two swimmers, two judokas, a marathoner and five medium-distance runners.

-Their athletic prowess and resilience is a tribute to the courage and perseverance of all refugees – at a time when the number of people displaced by violence and persecution is at the highest level since the Second World War.
+Their athletic prowess and resilience was a tribute to the courage and perseverance of all refugees – at a time when the number of people displaced by violence and persecution was at the highest level since the Second World War.

 Glittering ceremony marks close of Rio2016 as IOC and UNHCR look to bolster team's legacy.